Mega Brands: Construction

 Mega Construx micro figures do not follow the iconic Lego modular mini figures: instead their figures allow up to 16 articulation points, i.e. poses and customization.

 In 2022, many lines of Mega Construx were rebranded to MEGA with a purple logo.
 Some products from prior years have been sold with either branding.

 Pop culture connections

 Mega Bloks were featured in a commercial for the Honda Element, in which bricks fell from the sky to assemble the full-sized vehicle.
 The commercial clearly identifies the bricks as Mega Bloks in the opening moments of the sequence.

-Mega Brands currently has the licensing rights for Thomas the Tank Engine, video game franchises Call of Duty and Halo, Barbie, Hot Wheels, Power Rangers, American Girl, Monster High, Pokémon, Destiny, and used to have the rights for the Despicable Me franchise.
-Mega Brands picked up the license for Nickelodeon franchises like SpongeBob SquarePants and Teenage Mutant Ninja Turtles after Lego discontinued carrying their version of the licensed sets.
-They also have the rights to produce sets based on Nick Jr. properties like Paw Patrol, Blaze and the Monster Machines, and Shimmer and Shine.
+Mega Brands currently has the licensing rights for Thomas the Tank Engine, video game franchises Call of Duty and Halo, Barbie, Hot Wheels, Masters of the Universe, Power Rangers, American Girl, Monster High, Destiny, Elder Scrolls, The Witcher, and used to have the rights for Pokémon and the Despicable Me franchise.
+Mega Brands owned the license from Nickelodeon franchises like SpongeBob SquarePants and Teenage Mutant Ninja Turtles after Lego discontinued their version of these licensed sets.
+They also have the rights to produce sets based on Nick Jr. Channel properties like Paw Patrol, Blaze and the Monster Machines, and Shimmer and Shine.
 They have even recently picked the license for Alien as well.